YessicaSD/CITM_2_Research_GroupMovement/docs/README.md

+# Group Movement
-I am [Yessica Servin Dominguez](https://www.linkedin.com/in/yessica-servin-dominguez-663175165/), student of the [Bachelor’s Degree in
+I am [Yessica Servin Dominguez](https://www.linkedin.com/in/yessica-servin-dominguez-663175165/), student of the [Bachelorâ€™s Degree in
 Video Games by UPC at CITM]( https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
-This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).
+This content is generated for the second yearâ€™s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).